svc-bot-mds/terraform-provider-vmds/docs/resources/cluster.md

 page_title: "vmds_cluster Resource - vmds"
 subcategory: ""
 description: |-
-  Some attributes only used one-time for creation are: dedicated, network_policy_ids.
+  Represents a service instance or cluster.
+Some attributes are used only once for creation, they are: dedicated, network_policy_ids.
   Changing only tags is supported at the moment.
-If you wish to update network policies associated with it, please refer resource: vmds_cluster_network_policies_association
+If you wish to update network policies associated with it, please refer resource: vmds_cluster_network_policies_association.
+  Notes
+  Default timeout for creation is 20m0s.Default timeout for deletion is 5m0s.
 ---

 # vmds_cluster (Resource)

-Some attributes only used one-time for creation are: `dedicated`, `network_policy_ids`.
+Represents a service instance or cluster.
+Some attributes are used only once for creation, they are: `dedicated`, `network_policy_ids`.
 Changing only `tags` is supported at the moment.
-If you wish to update network policies associated with it, please refer resource: `vmds_cluster_network_policies_association`
+If you wish to update network policies associated with it, please refer resource: `vmds_cluster_network_policies_association`.
+## Notes
+1. Default timeout for creation is `20m0s`.
+2. Default timeout for deletion is `5m0s`.

 ## Example Usage